 Cellar worthiness.
 Thanks to its elasticity, cork expands within a bottleneck to seal liquid in and keep oxygen out.
 Its tiny pores, however, allow minuscule amounts of air to interact with the wine, which can transform the aroma and flavor over time.
 This makes cork the top choice for producers of ageworthy wines.

 Susceptible to taint.
 The chemical compound 2,4,6-trichloroanisole, or TCA, affects mostly wood-derived materials, which makes it cork’s worst enemy.
 It’s caused when chlorine comes into contact with certain fungi during the cork’s processing.
 While harmless, the compound can transfer to the wine and cause aromas of wet cardboard, damp basement or wet dog.
-Known as “cork taint,” or simply being “corked,” past studies have estimated that TCA affects up to 10% of wines under cork, though some producers argue that things have improved.
+Known as “cork taint,” or simply being “corked,” past studies have estimated that TCA affects up to 10% of wines under cork.

 Variability.
 Cork is a natural product, and each is slightly different.
 Cork brands and their porousness vary, which affects the rate at which air interacts with the wine in the bottle.
+Some corks can also impart a woody flavor to the wine.
 While winemakers choose corks carefully, there’s always an element of the unknown.

 Fragility.
 Cork is made from wood, which dries out and crumbles with time.
 Wines cellared for long periods of time must be kept on their sides to keep the cork damp.
 But even with careful cellaring, how many of us have fished the remains of a crumbled cork out of our wine after it breaks on its way out of the bottle?